Acenhauer/opensauce-selgp-webdriver/README.md

 Sample Selgp Saucelabs Webdriver Tests
 ---

 In order to run the tests from this repo, you will need to install [Apache Maven](http://maven.apache.org), and WebDriver.
-Checkout this repo from Github

-    git clone git@github.com:guillemhs/opensauce-selgp.git

-Go to the folder where have checkout the code from opensauce selgp and compile it locally using this command:

-    mvn -U clean install

 Check out this repo from GitHub: